xivind/sandbox/README.md

 [Thanks to Pauls Geek Dad Blog](https://pdwhomeautomation.blogspot.com/2016/01/fitbit-api-access-using-oauth20-and.html) for pointing us in the right direction with python and OAuth2 also.

 # Nilu
-Create the container that retrieves data from Nilu with the command below.
-This container only retrieves data from Nilu and sends it to the mqtt broker.
+Create the container that retrieves data from [nilu.no](https://www.nilu.no) with the command below.
+This container only retrieves data from [nilu.no](https://www.nilu.no) and sends it to the mqtt broker.
 It does not need to persist data.
 The commands must be run from the directory that contains `Dockerfile` and `requirements.txt`
 > `docker build -t nilu .`

 > `docker run -d \`